Key Facts

 • Dr. Evelyn Bokler

-Ressentiment as an affective basis for radicalization (Ressentiment)
+Ressentiment as an affective basis for radicalisation (Ressentiment)

-The role of the formation of a culture-relevant affect of inferiority and resentment among Muslims in radicalization processes
+The role of the formation of a culture-relevant affect of inferiority and resentment among Muslims in radicalisation processes

 Film "Project Ressentiment" | Duration 1"52' | Production Ute Seitz // Shaimaa Abdellah | PRIF 2024